 - That sale was to Vernon Rudolph of Winston-Salem, North Carolina.
 An emergency locator transmitter was installed in 1974.

-- Thomas Grey of Sonoma, California bought the airplane in June 1976 and recovered the airplane with Stits Poly-Fiber in 1983.
+- Thomas Grey of Sonoma, California bought the airplane in June 1976 and recovered it with Stits Poly-Fiber in 1983.

 - CAF bought the airplane in February 1985.
 Since then, changes have been made to update the avionics to conform to new safety and surveillance rules and the fabric was replaced again.